elsiklab/hymenopteramine_doc/source/searching.rst

   ..

 The **Query Overview** shows the query in progress, with four fields and two constraints.
+The additional exon fields have been added to the **Fields selected for output** section.
 Also notice that a third type of icon, a blue square, appears next to a couple of the attributes.
 Clicking on a blue square icon next to an attribute brings up a window where the query **Join Style** may be modified.
 Click on the blue square icon next to **Exon collection** to bring up the Switch Join Style window.
 The default option is **Show only Genes if they have a Exon**.
 Change this to **Show all Genes and show Exons if they are present** and click **Add to query**.

 .. figure:: images/ex3_step2.png
   :width: 400